 QCR Summer: 2020 Sanchez v Smart Fabricators LLC

 In the recent decision of Sanchez v.
 Smart Fabricators of Texas LLC, (5th Cir.
-March 11, 2020) the U.S. Fifth Circuit Court of Appeals addressed the contours of Jones Act seaman status in reviewing a decision of the U.S. District Court for the Southern District of Texas.
-The district court had held that a welder who was injured when he tripped over a pipe on the deck of a jacked-up offshore drilling rig was not a Jones Act seaman, based on its application of the Supreme Court’s two-pronged seaman status test.
+August 14, 2020) the U.S. Fifth Circuit Court of Appeals addressed the contours of Jones Act seaman status in reviewing a decision of the U.S. District Court for the Southern District of Texas.
+The district court had held that a welder who was injured when he tripped over a pipe on the deck of a jacked-up offshore drilling rig was not a Jones Act seaman based on its application of the Supreme Court’s two-pronged seaman status test.
+The Fifth Circuit disagreed with the lower court and reversed its decision based on earlier decisions examining seaman status.1

 The employee, Sanchez, filed a negligence lawsuit against his employer in state court under the Jones Act.
 His employer then sought to have the case removed to federal court based on its position that Sanchez did not meet the requirements for seaman status set forth by the Supreme Court.
 Typically Jones Act claims brought in state court are not subject to removal to federal court if the injured employee is deemed to be a seaman.
 Sanchez then filed a motion to remand the case to state court, however the district court agreed with his employer’s position that Sanchez did not meet seaman status and refused to remand the case.
 The district court also later granted summary judgment in favor of the employer on the same basis.